Are you looking for the best hip strengthening exercises that can help you improve your athletic performance and reduce the risk of injury?

 Targeted muscles: Gluteus Maximus, Gluteus Medius, Gluteus Minimus and Tensor Fascia Lata.

-Lie down on your side on the floor or on a mat.
+Lie down on your side on the floor or the mat.

 Next, place your lower hand on the floor in front for support, and upper hand is resting upon your upper hip.
 Keep your pelvis in a neutral position.
 Engage your core muscles to support and the spine.